Nearby Cycle Sheaves for Symmetric Pairs: Preliminaries

 \section{Preliminaries}

-We work throughout over the complex numbers.
-This allows us to work in the classical topology and with perverse sheaves with integral coefficients.
-However, we expect that our statements can be extended to other situations.
+We work throughout over the complex numbers in the classical topology.
+However, we expect that our statements can be extended to other settings, such as the \'etale one.
+The classical topology allows us to work with perverse sheaves with coefficients in a general commutative ring $\baseRing$, which we assume to be an integral domain and of finite global dimension.
 For perverse sheaves we use the conventions of~\cite{BBD}.
+The reader can just imagine our ring of coefficients to be $\bZ$, as only integers arise in our constructions.
+In particular, Propositions~\ref{prop-fourier} and \ref{prop-fourier-chi} imply that it suffices to prove our main theorems in the case $\baseRing = \bZ$; see Remarks \ref{rmk-Z-to-k}, \ref{rmk-Z-to-k-chi}.